RockingShip/ccbc/README.md

 # License

-This project is licensed under the GNU AFFERO General Public License v3 - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the GNU Affero General Public License v3 - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments

-* Pierre �tienne Bézier and his amazing work on what is now known as Bézier curves.
+* Pierre Bézier and his amazing work on what is now known as Bézier curves.